StackVista/stackstate-docs/configure/anomaly-detection/export-anomaly-feedback.md

 ## Overview

 Feedback that has been added to anomalies reported by the Autonomous Anomaly Detector can be exported to file using the StackState CLI.
-Exported data can be sent on to StackState for investigation when requested using a secure fileshare.
-All data received will be handled in accordance with the StackState security policy.
+Exported data can be sent on to the StackState team for investigation.

+## Export feedback

+To export anomaly feedback from StackState, the [StackState CLI](/setup/cli-install.md) is required.
+When an export is run, all feedback and comments for all anomalies reported in the specified time window will be exported.

 {% hint style="warning" %}
-**Note that any user comments will be included in the exported feedback.** These are very useful, but should not contain any sensitive information.
+**Note that any user comments will be included in the exported feedback.** These comments are very useful, but should not contain any sensitive information.
 {% endhint %}

-## Export feedback

-To export anomaly feedback from StackState, v1 or v2 of the [StackState CLI](/setup/cli-install.md) is required.
-When an export is run, all feedback and comments for all anomalies reported in the specified time window will be exported.

 {% tabs %}
 {% tab title="CLI: sts (new)" %}